WaleedYousaf/football-roster/README.md

 #### Advantages:

 - Declarative

+  We dont know how its happening.
+We just ask react to do it.

 - Effiecient

   Because uses `vDOM` to reduce re renders.
 Functional components `reduces bundle` size. `Pure components` allow less re render levereging `componentDidUpdate` and only checking the shallow references of states/props